dfinity/node-ic0/README.md

 ---

-The `ic0` npm package makes it easier to interact with Internet Computer canisters from development and testing environments.
+The `ic0` npm package makes it easier to interact with Internet Computer (IC) canisters from development and testing environments.

 ## Installation